What is a "dry scoop"?The latest TikTok trends can pose a danger to your mind | ExBulletin

 What is a “dry scoop”?The latest TikTok trends can pose a danger to your mind

-TikTok is packed with so-called “life hacks” and fitness trendHowever, some alleged hints about “dry scoops” have reportedly caused serious health problems for at least two users.
-She claims to have had a heart attack.
+TikTok is packed with so-called “life hacks” and fitness trends, but it’s one of the hints for “dry scoops.”
+Reportedly caused serious health problems It is intended for at least two users, including one who claims to have had a heart attack.
 So what is this latest gimmick and can it really cause a heart attack?

 One cardiologist says that if you take very high levels of caffeine, you’re right.

-“This epidemic is similar to the currently banned ephedrine epidemic for weight loss.”
-Dr. Satogit Busuri, Cardiologist and founder Upper East Side CardiologyTold Fox News.
+“This epidemic is similar to the currently banned ephedrine epidemic for weight loss,” cardiologist and founder of the Upper East Side Cardiology, Dr. Satogit Busri, told Fox News.
 “The purpose of dry scoops is to ensure that pre-exercise performance-enhancing supplements enter the bloodstream faster than regular pre-exercise drinks.”

-In the TikTok epidemic, users swallow and dry the powder before chasing it with the liquid, rather than mixing the pre-workout powder with a diluted drink of milk or water.
-In addition to caffeine, many pre-workout products include creatine, taurine, B-biatomin, NO2-booster, and branched-chain amino acids.
-According to Men’s Health.
+In the TikTok epidemic, instead of mixing the powder with a diluted drink of milk or water, the user swallows the powder, dries it, and then chases it with the liquid.

 “With a dry scoop, absorption begins directly from the membrane in the mouth and continues through the esophagus to the stomach,” explained Busri.
 “As a pure dry powder, it is undiluted and as soon as it enters the bloodstream.
 Supplements are released.
 Among them, the ones that enter the blood very quickly are very large amounts of caffeine, which, like ephedrine, causes a rapid increase in adrenaline and overdrives the heart. . ”